 It’s difficult to achieve certification, particularly when working with many small and remote village farmers.
 Mr Sinouk found that “the organic procedures are very complex for poor farmers.
 Many farmers do not have the knowledge nor the capital to invest in international organic standards.
 At this point, I decided it was better to build the Sinouk brand and use local organic certification standards, not international standards”.

 Another popular market demand right now is honey processing.
 It’s been around for 15 years and adds a distinct yet natural sweetness to the brewed coffee.

 Those countries with the right climate and good quality controls, such as El Salvador and Costa Rica, can produce high-quality honey processed coffee and so earn premium prices.
-However, for many poor farmers in Laos, it remains out of reach, say Karsten Ziebell, CR&S Manager of Outspan Bolovens Ltd, a subsidiary of Olam Specialty Coffee.
+However, for many poor farmers in Laos, it remains out of reach, say Karsten Ziebell, CR&S Manager of Outspan Bolovens Ltd, a subsidiary of Covoya Specialty Coffee.

 For the high quality and exquisite flavours that specialty coffee buyers demand, all processes from cultivation to cup need to be carefully controlled.
 A favourable environment is also important: no frost or pests, plenty of seasonal rain, the right amount of sunshine during the drying phase, and more.

 At the start of this drying phase, producers need to turn the beans hourly to prevent fungal infection – a heavy investment of labour, especially for small husband-and-wife teams who also have children and elderly relatives to care for.

 They need to continue controlling the drying process until the coffee reaches a moisture content of 10–12%.
 This process is complex for small-scale coffee producers with limited capital, including drying facilities, labour, and knowledge.